core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -26 to -27 ## {#sec-26-27}

+* Clarified "SHOULD" for the Group Manager's authentication credential having the same format of that of the group members.

+* Avoid unnecessary details on Sequence Number wrap-around.

+* Clarified that using unreliable transports must not forego congestion control.

+* Clarified means for the Group Manager to determine compromised group members.

+* Normative "SHOULD" for preserving current Sender IDs upon group rekeying.

+* Updated security considerations:

+  * Explicit list of security properties of the pairwise mode.

+  * Clarified group-level data confidentiality in the group mode.

+  * Explicit list of security properties not aimed to be met.

+  * Security considerations on treating opaque binary data as such.

+* Minor clarifications and editorial improvements.

 ## Version -25 to -26 ## {#sec-25-26}

 * Terminology for Security Context: avoid "immutable"; use "long-term" and "varying".